Motionverse/NPC_Agent_Unity/README.md

 3、The third step is to obtain the APPID and KEY of the Motionverse platform Our Motionverse is mainly used to generate actions and expressions.

-Asia region please visit： motionverse.deepscience.cn
+ <br />Asia region please visit： motionverse.deepscience.cn

-Other regions please visit：motionverse.ai
+ <br />Other regions please visit：motionverse.ai

 ![image](https://github.com/Motionverse/NPC_Agent_Unity/assets/109574037/39868509-f432-4dfc-9589-f517a8cf6257)